 - Phishing (http://www.microsoft.com/security/online-privacy/phishing-symptoms.aspx)

 Use caution when responding to emails, opening attachments or clicking links.
 If you are unsure of the authenticity of an email, please contact the IT Service Desk or forward the email to email@example.com so we can verify.
 In addition, remember, never enter your username and password unless you have verified the authenticity of the email or website and never open an unsolicited attachment from your email.

 Internet Filters and Blocked Websites

 To comply with laws such as the Higher Education Opportunity Act (HEOA), secure, confidential information, and guard against issues such as harassment and malware, Dunwoody actively filters traffic to and from the internet.
 The leadership of Dunwoody approved these filters, and the filters exist to protect Dunwoody and its employees and students from individuals and organizations that intend to do harm.
 Employees and students should not attempt to circumvent these filters.
 If there is something on the internet that you cannot do, discuss your needs with the IT Help Desk or the Dean of Students.

 Everyone at Dunwoody receives a laptop, except for programs that offer Bring Your Own Device (BYOD).
 You must sign a legally binding contract and return the laptop when the relationship with Dunwoody ends or when directed by the IT Department for replacement.
 Anyone may bring a personal laptop or tablet to campus and connect that device to the guest Wi-Fi network; however, all work or school related data must be saved securely on Dunwoody resources and not on personal laptops, tablets or storage devices.
 Dunwoody will not reimburse for the purchase or use of a personal laptop or tablet.
-If your laptop is stolen, you must report the theft to the Dunwoody Security Team immediately, at which point a police report will be filed.
-Once the police report is filed and verified by the IT Service Desk, they will issue a new laptop to the user.
+If your laptop is stolen, you must file a police report, and provide a copy of the report to the IT Service Desk.
+Once the police report is verified by the IT Service Desk, they will prepare a new laptop for the user.
 Students are responsible for paying a stolen laptop fee up to $800, which is refundable only if the laptop is returned.